Welcome to the FAIRmat hands-on tutorial series!

 We use real, hands-on examples to show how FAIRmat can help researchers today as well as to inform about upcoming new scientific opportunities.

-The interactive tutorials take place on Zoom and a livestream is also available on KouShare.
-After the live event, recordings of the talks and selected exercises are available on YouTube, KouShare and this website.
+The interactive tutorials take place on Zoom, and after the live event recordings of the talks and selected exercises are available on YouTube.

 Through these tutorials, FAIRmat not only informs but gets to know the community, and your feedback is used to create educational materials, documentation, and plans for improvement of our services.